Your Paranormal

 The lighter bottom half sank to become the earth, and the heavier top half flew up to become the heavens, creating the yin and yang.

-Pan Gu, who had before been certain they would never reunite and was now worn out from his efforts, collapsed, and passed away.
+Pan Gu, who had before been certain they would never reunite and was now worn out from his efforts, collapsed and passed away.

 However, the world began to take shape from his existence.
 His final breaths turned into the wind, the clouds, and the thunderous rumble.
 The sun appeared in one eye, the moon in the other.
 His body and limbs evolved into China's five tallest mountains, while his blood created the oceans and rivers.